craftcms/docs/docs/commerce/5.x/development/orders.md

 https://my-shop.ddev.site/orders/a3e2335afe45e00ecc933648a6511afa
 ```

 You should see just the alphanumeric order number echoed back.
-If you change the last `a` to a `b`, Craft would still consider it a valid route—even though there (probably) isn't an order with that number!
+If you change the last `a` to a `b`, Craft would still consider it a valid route—even though there (probably) isn’t an order with that number!

 To load an order with that number, we’ll use an [order query](../system/orders-carts.md#querying-orders).
 We only want to show _completed_ orders, so we’ll set an additional parameters on the query: